 Jump! is currently working remotely due to the COVID19 restrictions.
-Videos and lesson resources are being created for each year group, for use by teachers in the classroom.
-If you are interested in finding out more about the resources for Autumn B (Christmas topics) then do get in touch.
+Videos and lesson resources are being created for each year group or Key Stage, for use by teachers in the classroom.
+If you are interested in finding out more about the resources for Spring B (Easter topics) then do get in touch.

 Jump! offers Christianity lessons for primary schools that complement and fulfil requirements of the Herts Agreed Syllabus for Religious Education.
 Our engaging classroom-based learning is enriched by trips to local churches and visits from church leaders to talk about their role and beliefs.
 Our team is made up of volunteers from a number of local churches of various denominations.

 Jump! aims to share about the Christian faith in a lively, relevant and consistent way.
 We provide opportunities for churches and local Christians to connect with their local primary schools to make a difference in the lives of the young people and staff.
 We offer schools an enrichment to their RE lessons that hopefully springboard further opportunities for learning.